Packaging and Releases¶

 master -

-- verifies the tag signature, allowed release actor, and required green CI checks before publishing
+Get-AuthenticodeSignature) when the Windows signing secrets are present - verifies the tag signature, allowed release actor, and required green CI checks before publishing

 - reruns Cloud Web, Desktop/Web/Gateway continuation, Docker/Compose, Helm, deployment, launch, promotion, private-beta, and ops readiness gates before publishing a tag